enviodev/docs/docs/HyperIndex/Advanced/hypersync.md

 slug: /hypersync
 ---

-> Beam me up, scotty! 🖖
+> Beam me up, Scotty! 🖖

-Envio HyperSync is our blazing-fast indexed layer on top of the blockchain that allows for hyper speed syncing.
+Envio HyperSync is our blazing-fast indexed layer on top of the blockchain that allows for hyper-speed syncing.

 What would usually take hours to sync ~100,000 events can now be done in the order of less than a minute.

 HyperSync is the default method used by HyperIndex for all syncing.
-Visit [here](/docs/HyperSync/overview) to learn more about using the HyperSync python/ts/rust clients for further more custom needs of extracting data.
+Visit [here](/docs/HyperSync/overview) to learn more about using the HyperSync python/ts/rust clients for further custom needs of extracting data.

 Since this service is a layer above the blockchain we maintain and host this service for each supported network.